How to Catch More Bass

 Barometric Pressure

 Falling pressure before storms triggers feeding activity.
 Fish sense the change and feed aggressively before fronts arrive.
-High, stable pressure often means tough fishing – fish become lethargic and harder to catch.
+I’ve had some of my best days fishing the hours right before a storm rolls in—bass go crazy knowing conditions are about to change.

 Cold Fronts